matanbroner/PiTranslator/readme.md

 ## Introduction

-### Background

-TODO

 ### Needs Statement

 There is a need for a affordable, fast, IoT translation device that can be deployed quickly and easily to users.

 ### Goals and Objectives

 The goal is to develop a affordable, reliable, IoT translation device based on the popular Raspberry Pi platform and the commercially available Google Cloud.

-TODO : Objectives
+We are optimizing for costs and near-realtime behavior.

 ### Design Constraints and Feasibility